F-l-i-x/TouchOSC/examples/fader_incdec/README.md

-## Example for increment and decrementing a fader in for 127 MIDI steps
+## Example for incrementing and decrementing a fader in 127 MIDI steps

 ![incdec](pics/preview.gif)